-Esmaeil Porsa, MD

-President & Chief Executive Officer Harris Health System
+Esmaeil Porsa, MD President & Chief Executive Officer Harris Health System

-Our Code of Conduct puts our Mission, Vision, Values, and Promise into practice.
-It provides standards of conduct that must be followed by everyone who works at or with Harris Health: Our Board of Trustees, employees, members of our medical staff, trainees, contractors, volunteers, and vendors.
-Our Code of Conduct aligns with and supports Harris Health's policies and procedures.
+Our Code of Conduct puts our Mission, Vision, Values and Promise into practice.
+It provides standards of conduct that must be followed by everyone who works at or with Harris Health: Our Board of Trustees, employees, members of our medical staff, trainees, contractors, volunteers and vendors.
+Our Code of Conduct aligns with and supports Harris Health's strategic plan and pillars as well as Harris Health policies and procedures.